x64k/amitk/README.md

   it via padding, but the GTK3 theme engine is stubborn.
 I'm working on it.

-- Scrollbar glitches in Emacs.
-Since they only happen in Emacs, I will guess this is yet another high quality release from GTK3 being high quality.

-- Bad scroll-bars in Firefox, LibreOffice and Thunderbird.
-I suspect this is an application-specific hack used to work around GTK3's general approach to scroll-bars, but I am not sure yet.
+- Scrollbar glitches in Emacs (flickering on redraw).
+  This seems spesific to Emacs and hasn't been observed elsewhere.

+- Scroll-bars buttons aren't matching the theme in Firefox, LibreOffice and Thunderbird.
+  Most likely an application-specific customization over GTK3's general approach to scroll-bars.

 - Text and icons are misaligned on some buttons.
 This looks like a GTK3 problem.
 Flat themes make this problem less obvious.
 I don't know how